Benjamin Davies

 If you like Snickers bars, but they suddenly 5x in price, it isn’t necessarily true that you will buy a different chocolate bar.
 You might go to the bakery instead, or use that money to put a little more fuel in your car.

-#3991·Zelalem Mekonnen revised about 1 month agoCan shorting be a mechanism of error correction?
+#3991·Zelalem Mekonnen revised 3 months agoCan shorting be a mechanism of error correction?

 I've also noticed incumbent advantage in business.
 Unless a competitor offers a better product, a company can be as corrupt and lazy as possible.